wet chemistry

 Quantitative Methods

 Quantitative methods use information that can be measured and quantified to indicate a change.
-This can include changes in volume, concentration, weight, etc.
+This information can include changes in volume, concentration, weight, etc.

 Gravimetric Analysis